stevend12/SolutioCpp/README.md

 This repository was started with the goal of creating a C++ framework for applications of physics in medicine, particularly radiation therapy and medical imaging.
-From this framework I hope that applications can be created that are high-performance, inexpensive, and transparent (i.e. removing the "black box" from medical software).
+From this framework applications can be created that are high-performance, inexpensive, and transparent (i.e. removing the "black box" from medical software).
 The repository is a companion to the website [Solutio in silico](http://www.solutioinsilico.com).